-Breast cancer is the most commonly diagnosed in women.
+Breast cancer is the most commonly diagnosed cancer.

 Breast Cancer Overview

 Breast cancer is the most common cancer in Americans, after skin cancer.
 The average risk of a person developing breast cancer in their lifetime is about 1 in 8 people with ovaries (or 12%).
 Understanding the symptoms and screening recommendations for breast cancer may help detect the disease as early as possible for best outcomes.
 Knowing risk factors and healthy lifestyle behaviors may help in reducing the risk of developing breast cancer.

 Breast cancers are cancers that start in one of several types of cells found in breast tissue.
 Most breast cancers are carcinomas, meaning that the tumor developed from a specific cell type called epithelial cells, but there are other breast cancer subtypes that develop from different kinds of breast cells.